15 Useful Tips For Setting Up The Business Premises Of Your Startup

 Do you want to be in the city centre of town, within a light industrial environment or stay out of town?
 Do you need to be close to the supplier of your raw materials, similar businesses or employees?
 All of these should be considered.

 Where you have regular deliveries, you need to consider proximity to foot traffic to enable walkable distances.
-Finding out the history of the site and identifying where your customer might likely come from will help you make sure your premises match with the purpose you have in mind.
+Finding out the history of the site and identifying where your customer might likely come from will help you make sure your premises match the purpose you have in mind.

 Local authority charges for essential services such as waste collection can also be put into consideration.